 Play areas for children include a swing set, a playground for older children, and a toddler playground, as well as playhouses and ample open space.
 A basketball court is open to children and adults, and available on a first-come, first-served basis.

 Two large covered picnic shelters seat approximately 75 people each and are equipped with charcoal grills and electrical outlets.
 These shelters can be reserved for private parties.
 Reservations are required for parties of 16 people or more.
 There is also a small covered shelter that seats 6-8 people, as well as several other picnic tables and grills located throughout the park.
+(NOTE: group sizes are currently limited to no more than 25 people.)

 The Watauga River runs along the Park’s northern boundary and is home to world-class fly fishing.
 This portion of the Watauga is a delayed harvest trout stream, so all visitors must comply with fishing regulations.
 A North Carolina fishing license is required, and can be purchased at the Original Mast General Store, only 0.2 miles from the Park.
 Fishing is also allowed in Dutch Creek, which runs along the Park’s southern boundary.
 Guided fly-fishing trips are available through the Park.
 For more information or to book a trip, contact us.